christinefahy7/challenges-data-engineer-cf/README.md

 Candidates should do this test on their own.
 It is designed to be done in 3 or 4 hours but there is no hard limit.
 Please upload your solution to any VCS like Github, Bitbucket, Gitlab, etc. and let us know the link to your repo.

 Please make sure to include a README and any information you might think it's relevant of your project, including features that you'd like to implement if you feel that you were time-constrained.

+---

+The team is looking for the following:

+- Approach Taken
+- Architecture
+- Code structure and clarity
+- Performance
+- Testing

+Please, include a readme file if there is setup required for your code to run, or if there is something you would like to comment on.